VincentTam/vincenttam.github.io/source/_posts/2014-09-08-another-way-of-writing-piecewise-functions.markdown

 (Added on SEP 3RD, 2015)

 Now, I know [how to tell kramdown to ignore MathJax code][sol].
-This is *much more convenient* than the method describe below.
+This is *much more convenient* than the method described below.

 ---